October Prime Day Is Coming, But You Can Shop These Deals Right Now

 The Best Early October Prime Day Tech Deals

 Amazon Prime members can find unbelievable discounts on tech from headphones and laptops to this year's newest TVs.
-Even Apple products that rarely go on sale are marked down right now to save on MacBooks, AirTags, iPads and more.
+Even Apple products that rarely go on sale are marked down right now to save on AirPods, Apple Watches, iPads and more.

 55" LG Class UQ7570 Series 4K Smart TV